turbot/guardrails-samples/hub_content/policy_packs/gcp/computeengine/enforce_instance_to_not_use_external_ip_address/README.md

 # Enforce GCP Compute Engine instances to not use external IP addresses

-This policy-pack removes access configs with external IPs that are used in compute engine instances, using Terraform.
-It automates the creation and setup of necessary Guardrails policies to which will allows Guardrails to automatically detect and remove the external IPs.
+This Policy Pack removes access configs with external IPs that are used in compute engine instances, using Terraform.
+It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically detect and remove the external IPs.

 ## Documentation